liquinlab/elm-smile/docs/coding/views.md

-- A consent form might be one View but be composed of many components (e.g., a consent text component, a signature component, a submit button component, etc...).
+- A consent form might be one View but be composed of many components (e.g., a consent text component, a signature component, a submit button component, etc.).
-- A welcome page might be one View but be composed of many components (e.g., a welcome text component, a start button component, etc...).
+- A welcome page might be one View but be composed of many components (e.g., a welcome text component, a start button component, etc.).
-- A block of trials in an experiment might be one View but be composed of many components (e.g., a trial component, a fixation component, a feedback component, etc...).
+- A block of trials in an experiment might be one View but be composed of many components (e.g., a trial component, a fixation component, a feedback component, etc.).

 Each View is associated with one Vue component that is responsible for rendering the content of that View.
 A View can, of course, be made up of many smaller components.
-By convention, the filename of any component that is treated as a View should end in `View.vue` for example `WelcomeView.vue`, `ConsentView.vue`, etc...
+By convention, the filename of any component that is treated as a View should end in `View.vue`, for example, `WelcomeView.vue`, `ConsentView.vue`, etc.

 Views are a useful way of thinking about bigger parts or phases of an experiment.
-Views tend be to modular and reusable "sections" of an experiment that you might use in different experiments or different parts of the same experiment.
+Views tend to be modular and reusable "sections" of an experiment that you might use in different experiments or different parts of the same experiment.
 The sequencing of different Views is controlled by the [**Timeline**](/coding/timeline) (and more specifically `@/user/design.js`).